 Watermelon | No change | No |

 By the end of the experiment, you’ll be able to determine which food items contain glucose and which do not.
-This Science projects for Class 8 not only highlights the role of glucose in our diet but also helps develop your analytical skills.
+This Science project for Class 8 not only highlights the role of glucose in our diet but also helps develop your analytical skills.

 Also Read: Science Experiments for Class 6